Special lines on contact manifolds: Context and history

 This construction also equips each $\PP^2$ with a distinguished point $y$, and its image in $X$.
-We consider $Y \subset X$ to be the union of all distinguished points in $X$ obtained by varying $c \in \ccB$.
-The critical step in the proof is the dimension count: we show $\dim Y =n$, see Lemma~\ref{lem_dim_Y_eq_n}.
-The conclusion is that there is a lot of surfaces $\overline{\Gamma_c}$, with the same distinguished point $y$.
-On the other hand the locus $P^y$ of these projective planes is always contained in the locus of lines through a fixed point $y$, which is known to have dimension at most $n$.
-We use these informations to show that general two points $x_1, x_2$ in $P^y$ are contained in a single $\overline{\Gamma_c}$, whose distinguished point is $y$.
+We consider $Y \subset X$ to be the union of all the distinguished points in $X$ obtained by varying $c \in \ccB$.
+The critical step in the proof is the dimension count: we show that $\dim Y =n$, see Lemma~\ref{lem_dim_Y_eq_n}.
+The conclusion is that there are many surfaces $\overline{\Gamma_c}$ with the same distinguished point $y$.
+On the other hand the locus $P^y$ of these projective planes is always contained in the locus swept by lines through a fixed point $y$, which is known to have dimension at most $n$.
+We use this information to show that two general points $x_1, x_2$ in $P^y$ are contained in a single $\overline{\Gamma_c}$, whose distinguished point is $y$.
 The line in the plane $\PP^2$ normalising $\overline{\Gamma_c}$ is the required line connecting $x_1$ with $x_2$.
 Thus $P^y$ is normalised by a projective space, and its dimension is calculated to be $n$.
-This is the way to construct the family of linear subspaces of dimension $n$, whose locus is the divisor $B$.
+This is the way to construct the family of linear subspaces of dimension $n$, whose locus sweeps out the divisor $B$.

-We also show that there is unique such linear space through a general point of $B$, and only a finite number of them through any point of $B$.
-This is used to compare the family with the normalisation of $B$.
-Finally, we conclude using \cite[Prop.~4.10]{araujo_druel_codim1_del_Pezzo_foliations}, which characterises projective space bundles over normal varieties, by analogy to the Fujita's characterisations for bundles on smooth varieties.
+We also show that there is exactly one such linear space through a general point of $B$, and only a finite number of them through any point of $B$.
+This is used to compare the family to the normalisation of $B$.
+Finally, we conclude using \cite[Prop.~4.10]{araujo_druel_codim1_del_Pezzo_foliations} or Proposition~\ref{prop_linear_spaces_and_Chow_variety_for_projective}\ref{item_families_of_linear_spaces_are_bundles}, which characterises projective space bundles over normal varieties, by analogy to Fujita's characterisations for bundles on smooth varieties.